The Million Man March

 It is evident Mr. Farrakhan strikes a cord in the African American community.
 Truly, he possesses a fully articulated ( though perverse ) world-life-view and he recognizes that by and large the Christian Church in the black community is inherently matriarchal, pietistic, introspective and antinomian ( against God's Law ) and thus is incapable of reordering society.
 In other words "so heavenly minded and government dependent as to be no earthly good."
 Thus, Farrakhan having a worldview can organizationally defeat those who lack a comprehensive vision of social order.

 African American men must recognize that the only hope of reconstructing this nation in general and the black community in particular is a robust expression of Orthodox Reformed Christianity which seeks to establish and press the Crown Rights of Christ at every level of society and across every ethnic community.
-Only an acknowledgement of the abiding validity of Biblical Law and an optimistic view of the course and mission of the Christian Church in time and history will solve our nations ills not the religious fascism of Farrakhan.
+Only an acknowledgment of the abiding validity of Biblical Law and an optimistic view of the course and mission of the Christian Church in time and history will solve our nations ills not the religious fascism of Farrakhan.

 I call on all African American men who call themselves Christian to publicly denounce Farrakhan and The Nation of Islam and to cease giving this man a platform through grandstanding events like "The Million Man March."